Opus (audio format): Operating system support

 Most end-user software relies on multimedia frameworks provided by the operating system.
 Native Opus codec support is implemented in most major multimedia frameworks for Unix-like operating systems, including GStreamer, FFmpeg, and Libav libraries.

 The WebM container .webm is mostly used on online video platforms (e.g. YouTube), and is usually treated as a video file by operating systems & media players.
 Even if a WebM file contains only Opus audio and no video, some music players do not recognize WebM files as audio files and do not support reading of file metadata.

 The Ogg container .opus is preferred for audio-only files, and most media players have support for audio file metadata tagged in the Vorbis comment format.

 Google added native support for Opus audio playback in Android 5.0 "Lollipop".
 However, it was limited to Opus audio encapsulated in Matroska and WebM containers, such as .mkv, .mka and .webm files.
 Android 7.0 "Nougat" introduced support for Opus audio encapsulated in Ogg containers.
 Android 10 finally added native support for .opus extensions.

-Due to the addition of WebRTC support in Apple's WebKit rendering engine, macOS High Sierra and iOS 11 come with native playback support for Opus audio encapsulated in Core Audio Format containers.
+Due to the addition of WebRTC support in Apple's WebKit rendering engine, macOS High Sierra and iOS 11 were released with native playback support for Opus audio encapsulated in Core Audio Format containers. macOS Sonoma added support for mono and stereo Opus audio encapsulated in MPEG-4 and WebM containers in Safari.
+Safari 18.4 added support for Opus and Vorbis codecs with Ogg containers when using macOS Sequoia 15.4 or iOS 18.4 and later.

 On Windows 10, version 1607, Microsoft provided native support for Opus audio encapsulated in Matroska and WebM containers.
 On version 1709, support for Opus audio encapsulated in Ogg containers was made available through a pre-installed add-on called Web Media Extensions.
 On Windows 10 version 1903, native support for the .opus extension was added.
 On Windows 8.1 and older, third-party decoders, such as LAV Filters, are available to provide support for the format.
+A January 2024 update for Windows 10 & 11 caused File Explorer to freeze up when renaming or deleting Ogg files (including .oga, .ogg, .ogm, .ogv, .ogx, .opus), due to bugs involving the MF Media Source Pack Property Handler shell extension by Microsoft and the Web Media Extensions package in Windows, which were not patched before the Windows Updates were rolled out.

+iOS 17 includes support for natively encoding and decoding the Opus codec through the operating system's AudioToolbox framework.
+Playback of Ogg files in the .opus container is supported through the Files application.
+Opus is additionally supported within the Core Audio Format .caf container, the QuickTime .mov container, and the ISOBMFF or MP4 file format .mp4 container.
+As the AudioToolbox framework is shared with macOS, similar support should be present in both operating systems as they further develop.
+In 2024, Apple Podcasts does not support Opus.